Rubber debris litters miles of Puyallup River after artificial turf was used in dam project without permit

 He said he knew the spill would happen.
 “Even I know the water table is right underneath the liner, and I’m just an average Joe,” he said.

-Before the river tore hunks of the turf away, walking on the liner “was like walking on a water bed,” VanGiesen said.
+Before the river tore hunks of the turf away, walking on the liner “was like walking on a waterbed,” VanGiesen said.

 This was not the first trouble at Electron Dam.

-WDFW reported a fish kill on the river the same day, as Electron Hydro dewatered a stretch of the river during routine maintenance at its dam, causing what the department described as “a large fish kill, resulting in the loss of ESA-listed species, including Chinook, and bull trout, along with coho, rainbow trout, cutthroat trout, and sculpin.”
+Fish and Wildlife reported a fish kill on the river the same day, as Electron Hydro dewatered a stretch of the river during routine maintenance at its dam, causing what the department described as “a large fish kill, resulting in the loss of ESA-listed species, including Chinook, and bull trout, along with coho, rainbow trout, cutthroat trout, and sculpin.”

 Electron Hydro crews had neither the proper equipment nor used proper techniques during the dewatering procedure, resulting in fish being killed by high temperatures and lack of oxygen, according to the on-scene report written by Tara Livingood-Schott, a WDFW biologist.
 She was on hand to assist with fish sampling and counting.